Discriminantal bundles, arrangement groups, and subdirect products of free groups: Arrangement groups and right-angled Artin groups

+\begin{proof} The first statement is immediate from Corollary~\ref{cor:abcoker} and the preceding theorem.
+The rank formula follows from a simple Euler characteristic calculation. \end{proof}

-\subsection{Injectivity of $\bar{\rho}$}
+\subsection{Injectivity of \texorpdfstring{$\bar{\rho}_\X$}{}}

-The results of the previous section do not apply directly in the projective setting because the projectivized local groups are not retractive.
-At the same time it is problematical to apply our injectivity criteria to central rank-three arrangements.
+The results of the Section~3 do not apply directly in the projective setting because the projection $\bar G \to \bar{G}_S$ need not split.
+At the same time, it is problematical to apply our injectivity criteria to central rank three arrangements.
 In this subsection we resolve these issues.

 \begin{proposition} Suppose $\Lambda_\X$ is connected.
-Then the kernel of $\rho$ projects isomorphically onto the kernel of $\bar{\rho}.$ \end{proposition}
+Then the kernel of $\rho_\X$ projects isomorphically onto the kernel of $\bar{\rho}_\X$. \end{proposition}